center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/README.md

 ## Notice

 Copyright 2023 MITRE Engenuity.
 Approved for public release.
-Document number REPLACE_WITH_PRS_NUMBER
+Document number CT0084

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License [here](http://www.apache.org/licenses/LICENSE-2.0).